25 Best Travel Products to Pack for Your Next Trip

 Sunscreen is a MUST PACK travel item.
 The sunscreen by Neutrogena provides spf 45 protection without the typical strong smell you get with other products.

-Lip balm is an essential travel product to keep lips hydrated and protected while outdoors.
-Mary Kay lip protector sunscreen is our favorite.
+Lip balm with sunscreen is also an essential travel product to keep lips hydrated and protected while outdoors.